GabeMeister/Youtube-Collections-Revamp/README.md

 # Youtube-Collections-Revamp
 A revamp of YouTube Collections, except in a Chrome extension.
+Try it out [here](https://chrome.google.com/webstore/detail/youtube-collections-revam/cginciokdnhdjkddmamiidgdhkllkhdk).

-Backend service can be found at: https://github.com/GabeMeister/Youtube-Collections-Revamp-Server
+Backend server code can be found [here](https://github.com/GabeMeister/Youtube-Collections-Revamp-Server).